ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 the following tools:

 - `Safety`_ : Checks installed dependencies for known security vulnerabilities.
-- `Bandit`_; Attempts to find common security issues in Python code.
+- `Bandit`_: Attempts to find common security issues in Python code.

 Safety addresses external dependencies, while Bandit focuses on the codebase itself.
 Both tools have been integrated into the ``ansys/actions/check-vulnerabilities`` action.